MGCodesandStats/hotel-modelling/articles/interpretml.md

 ![lime.png](lime.png)

-While the importance of features differ somewhat from the Explainable Boosting Classifier, features 15 and 19 (required car parking spaces and country) are still identified as important influencing factors on hotel cancellations.
+While the importance of features differs somewhat from the Explainable Boosting Classifier, required car parking spaces and country (*features 15 and 19*) are still identified as important influencing factors on hotel cancellations.

 Here is the ROC curve generated on the test set: